 - We use appropriate, intervention-specific assessment tools when children have taken part in an evidence-based intervention.
-These include entrance and exit information. - Progress within National Curriculum year group expectations is tracked termly. - We hold termly Pupil Progress Meetings, involving the Class Teacher, Head Teacher and SENCo, during which we review the progress of children with SEN and discuss next steps. - Class teachers monitor small step progress of children including monitoring impact of interventions. - Termly 'SEN support meetings are held between class teachers and SENCo in order to review provision and ensure that our provision is meeting your child's needs. - We work closely with parents to obtain their views and help shape provision for children. - A range of diagnostic assessments may be used in school in order to help identify areas of need.
+These include entrance and exit information. - Progress within National Curriculum year group expectations is tracked termly. - We hold termly Pupil Progress Meetings, involving the Class Teacher and SENCo, during which we review the progress of children with SEN and discuss next steps. - Class teachers monitor small step progress of children including monitoring impact of interventions. - We work closely with parents to obtain their views and help shape provision for children. - A range of diagnostic assessments may be used in school in order to help identify areas of need.